 Use lemon juice

-Afterward, you can wash the pillowcases with your hands or washing machine.
+Afterward, you can wash the pillowcases with your hands or the washing machine.

 If you have no other cleaning agent, you can also use ordinary salt.
 There is no kitchen in which salt is not present.
 Make a hot water and salt solution and soak the pillowcases for some time.
 Now wash the fabric until all the sweat stains are removed.